awesomeCells/platynereis_regeneration_SC_atlas_2024/README.md

 ### 1. Mapping reads with cellranger (01_cellranger.sh)
 Raw reads (see below) were mapped against a custom Cellranger (10X genomics, v7.0.1) reference generated from the Platynereis draft genome (Genbank ID: GCA_026936325.1, annotation version v021)

+### 2. Seurat preprocessing (02_seurat_preprocessing.Rmd)
+Cellranger output files generated in 1. are imported to R and processed as seurat objects.
+After outlier removal, all objects are then merged and the merged object is processed as one dataset.
+Includes dimensionality reduction and population clustering.

 ## Sources and References
 Single cell sequencing data (raw): NCBI SRA PRJNA1060254